‘Flip Or Flop’ Star Christina El Moussa Secretly Dating Hockey Player For Weeks

 — Eastern Daily News (@EasternDaily) January 30, 2017

-Speculation about Flip or Flop‘s future has been ongoing since December due to situation surrounding its stars, according to Hollywood Life.
+Speculation about Flip or Flop’s future has been ongoing since December due to the situation surrounding its stars, according to Hollywood Life.
 Despite the rumors floating around the series, Flip or Flop Season 7 episodes were being filmed in March according to the article.

 While uncertainly remains around the original Flip or Flop series, HGTV has announced five new spinoffs will premier in 2017 based on the hit show.
-The new Flip or Flop shows will focus on couples in Atlanta, Chicago, Fort Worth, Las Vegas and Nashville.
+The new Flip or Flop shows will focus on couples in Atlanta, Chicago, Fort Worth, Las Vegas, and Nashville.

 What do you think about the rumors surrounding Flip or Flop star Christina El Moussa dating Anaheim Ducks athlete Nate Thompson?
 Join the conversation by following the Inquisitr on Twitter (@IQShowbiz) today.